dpi/rng/README.txt

  * Registration type: bundle entity for Registrations.
  * Registration: an entity that associates with one Event, and has at least one child Registrant.
 Each Registration has at least one owner Registrant.
- * Registrant: an entity that maintains a relationship between a Registration and a Contact.
+ * Registrant: an entity that maintains a relationship between a Registration and an Identity.
- * Contact: any entity that has implemented a method for contacting itself, core implements the User entity, although RNG provides another entity which is used for anonymous purposes.
+ * Identity: any entity that has implemented a method for contact, core implements the User entity, although RNG provides another entity which is used for anonymous purposes.
  * EventTypeConfig: and entity maintaining configuration, and default values for EventConfig.
 Each EventTypeConfig is associated with an event bundle.
    This type exists pending [#2361775].

 # Model

-Event -> Registration(s) -> Registrant(s) -> Contact
+Event -> Registration(s) -> Registrant(s) -> Identity

-A Registration is a fieldable entity that is associated with an Event entity, and maintains relationships to Contacts via Registrant entities.
+A Registration is a fieldable entity that is associated with an Event entity, and maintains relationships to Identities via Registrant entities.
-Each Registrant holds the relationship between one Registration and one Contact.
-Registrant entities are fieldable, and thus can hold meta information about how a contact relates to a Registration.
+Each Registrant holds the relationship between one Registration and one Identity.
+Registrant entities are fieldable, and thus can hold meta information about how an Identity relates to a Registration.